aspose-cells/Aspose.Cells-Products/cells/en/net/merger/merge-xlsm-to-word/_index.md

 {{% blocks/products/pf/agp/content h2="Merge XLSM to WORD in C# Online for Free" %}}

-The following example demonstrates how to merge XLSM to WORD in C#.
+The following example demonstrates how to merge XLSM to WORD in Aspose.Cells for .NET.
 {{% blocks/products/pf/agp/text %}}

 Follow the easy steps to merge XLSM to WORD.
 Upload your files, call Workbook.Combine method for merging files, and then save it to WORD file.
 If you develop code in C#, this will be simpler than it sounds.
 See C# example that merges XLSM to WORD.